-The truth is that Protestants should have foreseen that their efforts to get Congress to legislate for the "protection" of Sunday and the "promotion" of the general interests of morality and Christianity, as they view them, would simply and inevitably result in drawing Catholics into the same field and adding another point to the rivalry between the Protestant and Catholic bodies.
-Protestants have should maintain relations of filial respect, submission put into the hands of Rome a cue and excuse for and obedience to the legitimate ecclesiastical au- which she has long been seeking.
+The truth is that Protestants should have foreseen'that their efforts to get Congress to legislate for the "protection" of Sunday and the "promotion" of the general interests of morality and Christianity, as they view them, would simply and inevitably result in drawing Catholics into the same field and adding another point to the rivalry between the Protestant and Catholic bodies.
+Protestants have put into the hands of Rome a cue and excuse for which she has long been seeking.

-This Catholic federation has an endorsement which secures it against all opposition from Catholic sources, and a prospective strength which shows that polificians will not dare to ignore it.
+This Catholic federation has an endorsement which secures it against all opposition from Catholic sources, and a prospective strength which shows that politicians will not dare to ignore it.
 We quote again from the Sun: